 The External Auditor's existing policy requires that its audit team provide a statement as to their independence.
-This statement was received by the Audit and Risk Committee for the current financial year.
+This statement was received by the Audit and Risk Committee for the year ended 30 June 2018.

-The External Auditor and the Corporations Act has a policy for the rotation of the lead audit partner.
+The External Auditor has a policy for the rotation of the lead audit partner in accordance with the requirements of the Corporations Act.